oracle-livelabs/weblogic/webcenter-content/wcc-records/configure-time-disposition/configure-time-disposition.md

 ## Task 3: Create User and add record reviewer roles

 <if type="Weblogic">
-If your WebCenter Content is configured with IDCS, follow the steps outlined under this tab and ignore steps under **Oracle Cloud Infrastructure Console** tab.
+If your WebCenter Content is configured with weblogic credential store, follow the steps outlined under this tab and ignore steps under **Oracle Cloud Infrastructure Console** tab.

 To update index in WCC follow these steps: